 A trust created upon your death based on instructions in your will is called a testamentary trust.

-After the grantor-trustee passes away, a successor trustee will manage the trust, which becomes irrevocable, since the grantor can no longer change it.
+After the grantor-trustee passes away, a successor trustee will manage the trust, which becomes irrevocable, since the grantor can no longer change or dissolve the trust.
 Now the trustee must manage and withdraw funds from the trust as befits the beneficiaries according to the trust document.

 The successor trustee to the living trust or the trustee of an irrevocable trust can only use trust funds according to the terms of the trust agreement, set by the grantor who gives instructions on how these funds should be used after their death.
 For example, the trustee may use trust money to pay for the grantor’s burial costs if that’s what the document says.

 Trust funds may be distributed to a trust's beneficiaries all at once or over time, which means the trustee may need to keep managing the assets.
 The trustee might be paid for their services, but they should not take, borrow, or lend the trust funds or trust income for their own personal use.
 Instead, the trustee can only use the trust funds for costs related to the trust.